Hoover, Alabama

-Hoover is a city in Jefferson and Shelby counties in north central Alabama, United States.
-Hoover is the largest suburban city in Alabama and the sixth largest city in Alabama.
-The population was 92,606 at the 2020 census.
-Hoover is part of the Birmingham, AL Metropolitan Statistical Area and is also included in the Birmingham-Cullman-Talladega, AL Combined Statistical Area.
+Hoover is a city in Jefferson and Shelby Counties in north central Alabama, United States.
+The sixth-largest city in Alabama, its population was 92,606 at the 2020 census.
+Hoover is part of the Birmingham metropolitan statistical area and is also included in the Birmingham-Cullman-Talladega combined statistical area.
 Hoover's territory is along the foothills of the Appalachian Mountains.

 The Birmingham Barons Minor League Baseball team, which traces its history to 1885, played its home games at the 10,800-seat Hoover Metropolitan Stadium from 1988 through 2013, when it moved to Regions Field in the Parkside District of Birmingham.